SOS-CER/SOS-CER.github.io/_projects/gp2/index.md

 ---
 title: Guided Project 2 WolfScheduler - Activity and Event
 tags: [software engineering, software lifecycle, CS2, CSC216, GP2]
-description: Guided Project Introduction
+description: Guided Project 2 Introduction
-navigation: on
 pagegroup: gp2
 ---

-# Guided Project Introduction
+# Guided Project 2 Introduction

 **Target Audience:** this guided project is geared toward the beginning Java programmer who has some experience with using Eclipse.

 A paradigm of good design is to reduce redundancy.
 You want to have code in one location (it's easier to maintain) and reuse that code as much as possible.
 In [Guided Project 1](../gp1/), you explored the composition relationship.
 You could encapsulate code in a single class (e.g., `Course`) providing an abstraction that could be used by other classes (e.g., `WolfScheduler`).
 The container class `WolfScheduler` could then delegate to the contained class `Course`.